Bayesian Calibration for Activity Based Models: Introduction

 \section{Introduction}

-Activity-based simulators represent each traveler's activity patterns and trips throughout the day through choice models.
-The generated trips are then simulated in the traffic flow simulator.
-These behaviorally-realistic models, require high-resolution representation of network flows and thus, are computationally expensive.
-This paper focuses on calibrating the choice model parameters used in activity-based simulators.
-The goal of calibration is to find values of simulator's input parameters that minimize the deviance between observed and simulated traffic flows.
-The relation between the observed traffic flows $y$ and the output of the simulator $\eta(z,\theta)$ is given by where $\eta$ is the simulator with observed inputs $z$ we are certain about (e.g. day of the week) and $\theta$ represents the inputs we are not certain about (e.g. value of traveler's time) and need to estimate; $\epsilon(\theta)$ captures structural inadequacy of the simulator; and ${e}$ is the observation error and the residual variation inherent to the true process that generates $y$.
+Transportation activity-based simulators (ABMs) represent an individual traveler's activity patterns and trips throughout the day by using nested choice models.
+The generated trips are then simulated in a traffic flow simulator to learn system-level patterns.
+These behaviorally-realistic models require a high-resolution representation of network flows and, thus, are computationally expensive.
+The very same flexibility which makes these simulation models appealing, also makes their calibration problems intractable, with the number of simulations required to find an optimal solution growing exponentially as the input dimension increases~\cite{shan2010survey,more_benchmarking_2009}.
+As a result, the use of these simulators is currently limited to what-if analysis.

+This paper focuses on calibrating the static choice model parameters used in activity-based simulators.
+The goal of calibration is to find values of the simulator's input parameters $\theta$ that minimizes the deviance between observed data and simulator's outputs.
+We assume that observed $y(z)$ and the simulated $\eta(z,\theta)$ traffic flows are related via the following equation:

+where $z$ is a set of observed inputs the modeler is certain about (e.g. day of the week) and $\theta$ is a set uncertain inputs (e.g. value of traveler's time) that need to be calibrated; $\epsilon(\theta)$ captures any structural inadequacy of the simulator; and ${e}$ represents the observation error and residual variation inherent to the true process which generates $y$.